-New Project - Creates a new project and erases all of the current data.
-Open Project... - Opens an existing Project file.
-Save Project - Saves the current Project to a file.
-Save Project As... - Saves the current project with a new file name.
-Exit - Closes the application.
+- New Project Creates a new project and erases all of the current data. - Open Project...
+Opens an existing Project file. - Save Project Saves the current Project to a file. - Save Project As...
+Saves the current project with a new file name. - Benerate ICC Display Profile...
+Generates an ICC Display Profile for the currently selected display. - Exit Closes the application.

 Additionally, up to the last 5 projects opened will be listed on the File menu for convenience.